Published: April 7, 2026

 | Native Mac App | No (cross-platform) | No | Yes (SwiftUI) |

-LightBurn is worth the subscription if any of the following apply to you:
+LightBurn is worth the price if any of the following apply to you:

-In short, if laser engraving and cutting is a significant part of your workflow — whether professional or as a serious hobby — and you use the advanced features, the subscription pays for itself.
+In short, if laser engraving and cutting is a significant part of your workflow — whether professional or as a serious hobby — and you use the advanced features, it pays for itself.

 On the other hand, an alternative is worth considering if:

 LightBurn remains the most feature-rich laser software available.
-Its subscription model makes sense for users who rely on its advanced capabilities daily.
+Its price makes sense for users who rely on its advanced capabilities daily.
 But not everyone needs everything LightBurn offers.

 If you are a Mac user with a GRBL diode laser, Lùmen gives you image engraving with 7 dithering algorithms, SVG cutting, a dual layer system, and device presets for a one-time €9.99.
 No subscription, no recurring fees.